demetres12/seip-lab/README.md

 ```
 Notice that the `jar-with-dependencies.jar` is the executable.
 Keep in mind that we use the `maven-assembly-plugin`, in order to package dependencies into the main .jar output file.

+## Unit Testing Assignment

+Regarding the unit testing practice project there is an individual [README](https://github.com/demetres12/seip-lab/blob/development-2/unittesting/README.md) file, that approaches the module in a practical and descriptive way.